Activate Learning PRIME

 The goals of the Activate Learning PRIME program are to preserve the curiosity and open mindedness that children bring to their environment and to link hands-on explorations in the real world with accurate science content through thinking, reflection, and discussion.
 Throughout the program, students ask questions, explore materials, share and refine ideas, solve problems, and, ultimately, use critical thinking to make informed decisions.

-Activate Learning PRIME was developed to address known challenges to teaching science in elementary classrooms, including: 1) lack of teacher knowledge and comfort with science content, 2) limited time for and focus on science in elementary schools, and 3) usability challenges inherent in a hands-on science environment.
+Activate Learning PRIME was developed to address known challenges to teaching science in elementary classrooms, including 1) limited science background and content knowledge of many teachers, 2) minimal time for and focus on science in elementary schools, and 3) usability challenges inherent in a hands-on science environment.
 It is designed to be an educative curriculum for teachers as well as for students.

 Grade K: Tracking the Weather